-The purpose of this exercise is to simulate a mass vaccination event in which the health department and local agencies would work together so community members could be vaccinated efficiently during a time of emergency.
-An example would be a worldwide outbreak of influenza – also known as an influenza pandemic.
-This vaccine is provided by the Virginia Department of Health, Office of Emergency Preparedness.
+The purpose of these exercises is to simulate a mass vaccination event in which the health department and local agencies would work together so community members could be vaccinated efficiently during a time of emergency.
+The vaccine is provided by the Virginia Department of Health, Office of Emergency Preparedness.

-All persons aged 6 months or older should be vaccinated against influenza each year.
+All persons aged six months or older should be vaccinated against influenza each year.
 Particular effort should be made to vaccinate people at higher risk for influenza complications, including:

 - Pregnant and postpartum women, or those who will be pregnant during the influenza season;

-- Persons over 65 years of age, including residents of nursing homes and long-term care facilities;
+- Persons 65 years of age or older, including residents of nursing homes and long-term care facilities;

 - People who have chronic lung or heart problems, including asthma; and